The Pros and Cons of Hitch Hiking: Possible film

 A film based on the concept was proposed, and in 1987 a press release for the Radio K.A.O.S. album claimed a film adaptation of Pros and Cons... had been completed, though nothing has been heard of it since.
-The screenplay was written by BBC/Radio Times Drama Award winner Pete Ward, who used excerpts from Waters' songs/lyrics from 1967 to 1987 as background to his award-winning play, Yesterday's Triumph, exploring the 20-year relationship of two close friends – one who attempts to fake mental illness to be with the other, who is an institutionalized "catastrophic schizophrenic".
-Ward was commissioned to expand the plot and characters in The Pros and Cons around the album's 42-minute real-time dream sequence based on Waters' own dreams.

 A film was made in 1984 and 1985 which combined Gerald Scarfe's animations and Nicolas Roeg's live-action footage with slit-scan photography created by Peter Truckel at The Moving Picture Company.
 Also directed by Nicolas Roeg the film was projected on a backdrop behind the stage as the band played.
 Three promotional videos were also directed by Roeg.
 "The Pros and Cons of Hitch Hiking" features snippets of the live action material from the screen films interspersed with footage of "Shane" and other cowboy films.
 "Sexual Revolution" also featured screen film material interspersed with footage Waters singing the song and playing his bass.
 "Every Stranger's Eyes" is identical to the screen projection, except for the fact that footage of Waters is also interspersed here.